 Erla S. Haraldsdóttir works with painting, animation, video, and photomontage as a means to appropriate and restructure reality.
-An academically trained painter, she currently focuses on painting where the physicality of paint and color create space, light, and shadow.
-Her work combines figurative motifs, abstract color, and patterns with painterly finesse.
+An academically trained painter, she currently focuses on figurative painting where the physicality of paint and colour create space, light, and shadow.
+Her work combines figurative motifs with painterly brilliance and humor.
 The works often explore how memories, emotions, and perception interact.
 Methodology is central and Haraldsdóttir’s process-driven work is often based on a combination of rules and restrictions, places or stories, and tasks assigned to her by other people.

 She often extends these methods into her teaching and complex collaborations.
 These aspects of her work are described in publications like Difficulty of Freedom/Freedom of Difficulty (Reykjavík: Umeå Academy of Fine Arts and Crymogea, 2014) based on workshops at the Living Art Museum (2013) and Verkligheten art space in Umeå (2014), Make a Painting of Trees Growing in a Forest (Reykjavík: Crymogea, 2015), as well as her latest book, Patterns of the Family, (Uns’ publishing, Berlin / Iceland, 2019).

-A selection of places where Haraldsdóttir has exhibited includes: Lund Cathedral, The Crypt, (Sweden), Hallgrímskirkja, (Reykjavik, Iceland), Kalmar Konstmuseum (Sweden), Moderna Museet (Stockholm), Akureyri Art Museum (Iceland), Kunstverein Langenhagen (Germany), Bielefelder Kunstverein (Germany), Künstlerhaus Bethanien (Berlin), Berlinische Galerie (Berlin) and the Momentum Biennial of Contemporary Art (Moss, Norway).
+Haraldsdóttir has among other places exhibited at Lund Cathedral, The Crypt, (Sweden), Hallgrímskirkja, (Reykjavik, Iceland), Kalmar Konstmuseum (Sweden), Moderna Museet (Stockholm), Akureyri Art Museum (Iceland), Kunstverein Langenhagen (Germany), Bielefelder Kunstverein (Germany), Künstlerhaus Bethanien (Berlin), Berlinische Galerie (Berlin) and the Momentum Biennial of Contemporary Art (Moss, Norway).
 Her work is represented in public collections in Iceland (National Gallery of Iceland, Reykjavík Art Museum, Akureyri Art Museum, Así Artmuseum) and in Sweden (National Public Art Council, Moderna Museet).
 She has completed numerous residencies including Künstlerhaus Bethanien (Berlin), Cité des Arts (Paris), and Ateliers ’89 (Oranjestad, Aruba).
-Recent exhibitions include Patterns of the Family (Gallery Marnier Noir, Berlin, Reykjanes Art Museum, Iceland) Genesis (Lunds Cathedral, the Crypt, Lund, Sweden, Galleri Konstepidemin Göteborg) Genesis (Hallgrimskirkja, Reykjavik) Make a Painting of Trees Growing in a Forest (Kalmar Konstmuseum), 2016, Just Painted (Reykjavík Art Museum), Project Metropolis (Silesian Museum, Katowice), 2015, Visual Wandering (Listasafn ASÍ, Reykjavík), 2014, (In)dependent People, Reykjavík Arts Festival, 2012, and Moment-Ynglingagatan 1 (Moderna Museet, Stockholm), 2011.
+Recent exhibitions include Patterns of the Family (Gallery Marnier Noir, Berlin, Reykjanes Art Museum, Iceland) Genesis (Lunds Cathedral, the Crypt, Lund, Sweden, Galleri Konstepidemin Göteborg, Hallgrimskirkja, Reykjavik) Make a Painting of Trees Growing in a Forest (Kalmar Konstmuseum), 2016, Just Painted (Reykjavík Art Museum), Project Metropolis (Silesian Museum, Katowice), 2015, Visual Wandering (Listasafn ASÍ, Reykjavík), 2014, (In)dependent People, Reykjavík Arts Festival, 2012, and Moment-Ynglingagatan 1 (Moderna Museet, Stockholm), 2011.